davidmreed/nonskating.club/content/guides/jam-timer.md

 The Jam Timer issues most cues from a position near inside the track.
 The [WFTDA Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf) document does not require a specific position; rather, it states that your jam-start signals should be given "facing the pack", and end with your hand pointing "to the track area in front of the foremost Blocker".

-Choose your position based on those expectations, and ensure that the skaters on track have a clear line of sight to your signals.
+Choose your cueing position based on those expectations, and ensure that the skaters on track have a clear line of sight to your signals.
 Most Jam Timers use either a position adjacent to the Pivot Line or a position near the center of the track.
 Keep in mind that both on-track skaters and other participants throughout the venue rely on your signals: consistency and reliability are important.

 - - -